olliefreeman/word-analyser/README.md

 The default configuration is to use the `StreamingAnalyserService` using `LINE_STREAMING`.
 This has been set from the following benchmark tests results.
-It should be noted the original AnalyserService without the word cleaning being forked is actually almost as fast as the Streaming version.
-This is presumably because the use of `parallelStream` essentially does the same thing that the `ForkJoinTask` performs, therefore using the normal
-`stream` method is much slower than the parallelised AnalyserService.

 | Class | Internal Settings | Benchmark |
 | ----- | ----------------- | :-------: |